virtix/one-click-hugo-cms/site/content/_index.md

   - image: /img/meme_editwiki.png
     text: 'The new constitution will be a single Wiki page.
 That''s it! '
   - image: /img/yeah-forgot.jpg
-    text: 'I had a couple of other ideas, but I forgot to write them down.
-Whatever. '
+    text: 'I had a couple of other ideas, but I forgot to write them down. '
 values:
   heading: My Manifesto
   text: >-